-Various locations and dates in June, July and August.
-Check our calendar for more info.
+Various locations and dates in June, July, and August.

 While the City Parks Foundation's annual summer concert series is primarily aimed at adults, there are always four free Family Days in Central Park, Harlem's Marcus Garvey Park, and green spaces in Brooklyn and Queens.
-The main stage lineup usually includes a few big-name kindie bands, deejays, and circus or puppet performances, plus there are roaming entertainers, interactive activity stations, face painting and tons of giveaways.
-My daughter and I have been to the Central Park edition many times and while it's a blast it's always insanely hot.
-We always bring parasols.
+The main stage lineup usually includes a few big-name kindie bands, DJs, and circus or puppet performances, plus there are roaming entertainers, interactive activity stations, face painting, and tons of giveaways.
+FREE

 City of Water Day – Governors Island & Hoboken

 The Metropolitan Waterfront Alliance sponsors this fantastic celebration of our local waterfront.
+Last year it took place on July 15.
 The festivities take place on Governors Island, in Hoboken's Maxwell Place Park and on the water in between.
-Enjoy kayaking and canoeing, historic boat tours and live entertainment.
+Enjoy kayaking and canoeing, historic boat tours, and live entertainment.
 Kids can also get up close and personal with reptiles and aquatic creatures, take fishing lessons, and enjoy landlubber favorites like arts and crafts, and bouncy castles.
-Plus, there's a free ferry between the two locations, so you can hit the fun on both banks.
+Plus, there's a FREE ferry between the two locations, so you can hit the fun on both banks.
 Note: Some of the best activities require advance registration!
-In 2012, my daughter and her pal got to hoist the sails and take a ride on a sloop, but we had to reserve our free tickets weeks in advance.
 Be sure to check the website in June so you can sign up for some of the special offerings.
+FREE

 Lincoln Center Out of Doors Family Day – Upper West Side

-Another genre-spanning fest that's geared toward adults.
-But in addition to more than 100 music, dance and other live performances, there's always a Family Day when kids can enjoy a variety of funky arts activities and performances.
-Last year we saw Chinese acrobats, circus performers and walked through a massive art installation.
+In addition to more than 100 music, dance, and other live performances, there's always a Family Day when kids can enjoy a variety of funky arts activities and performances.
+In years past, we've seen Chinese acrobats, circus performers, and walked through a massive art installation.
+FREE